DSPIP Developer Documentation

 Extensibility

-Organizations MAY include additional fields for compatibility with their systems.
+Organizations MAY include additional fields in typeData for compatibility with their systems.
 Scanners MUST ignore unknown fields to maintain forward compatibility.

 QR Serialization